telmobriones/telmobriones/README.md

 ## Hi there 👋

 I'm a student and researcher at HiTZ Center at UPV/EHU, where I focus on Natural Language Processing (NLP).
-At the same time, I'm pursuing a master's Hizkuntzaren Analisia eta prozesamendua / Language Analysis and Processing (HAP/LAP), also in UPV/EHU.
+At the same time, I'm pursuing a master's in Hizkuntzaren Analisia eta prozesamendua / Language Analysis and Processing (HAP/LAP), also in UPV/EHU.
 My background is in Informatics with a specialization in Computer Science.

 <!--
 **telmobriones/telmobriones** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.